marksorel8/Wenatchee-screw-traps/src/mortality-migration-example/DD_survival_migration.md

 data on daily emigration from a system simultaneously undergoing mortality.
-One immediate conclusion is that density dependence of the entire cohort with respect to initial abundance manifests in migrant counts, even though the per capita migration rate itself and the timing and magnitude of its peaks are density-independent.
+One immediate conclusion is that density dependence of the entire cohort with respect to initial abundance manifests in migrant counts, even when the per capita migration rate itself and the timing and magnitude of its peaks are density-independent.
+Density-dependent emigration also manifests, and appears to produce very distinct patterns, at least for the model structure and parameter space considered here.

-It is also notable that the apparent strength of density dependence increases across successive migration pulses or stages.
-The plot of Δ*M*<sub>*t*</sub> vs. *R*<sub>0</sub> in the first pulse is not depensatory, but if compensation were weaker than in this example and in the presence of correlated environmental stochasticity and observation noise, it could easily be mistaken for linear.
+It is also notable that the apparent strength of compensation, at least with respect to initial cohort size *R*<sub>0</sub>, increases across successive migration pulses or stages regardless of density dependence in migration.
+It seems somewhat unlikely, based on limited parameter exploration, that this shift would be strong enough to convert an accelerating density-dependent relationship in stage 1 to a saturating one by stage 4.
+This suggests that such a pattern would require another explanation – for example, that the instantaneous migration rate becomes less strongly density-dependent over the course of the season, either gradually or abruptly.

-Unfortunately, the log-ratio transformation does not appear to remove the density dependence, suggesting we cannot cleanly reparameterize from the abundance of each migrant pulse to the total abundance and relative frequency in each successive stage.
+Unfortunately, the log-ratio transformation does not appear to remove the compensatory density dependence, suggesting we cannot cleanly reparameterize from the abundance of each migrant pulse to the total abundance and relative frequency in each successive stage.
+However, the persistence (and enhancement) of concave functional forms in the log-ratio plots, even when the corresponding plots of abundance are convex, suggests a possible diagnostic to distinguish between the two hypotheses about emigration.